Is kidney transplantation better than dialysis?

 However, kidney transplantation is not a cure for kidney failure.
 It is not either going back to the health status before having kidney disease.
 Kidney transplantation has also some disadvantages and patients do experience some symptoms as side-effects of anti-rejection medications and some complications.

 Immunosuppression is well-known for increasing the chances of developing infections, metabolic problems like diabetes or high cholesterol; and even having a heightened risk of developing cancers.
-This does not happen in most people and in many instances the cancers can be curable.
+This does not happen in most people and in many instances, the cancers can be curable.
 But true many cancers can grow faster in patients under immunosuppression.
-So going thorough routine check ups is advisable.
+So going through routine checkups is advisable.

 But again, despite these are significant side-effects to consider, the vast majority of patients undergoing a kidney transplant live longer and fuller lives than if remaining on dialysis.
 Because dialysis brings by itself many hassles, struggles and medical complications, especially heart-related complications and infections, which together lead to a shortened lifespan and lesser quality of life for most dialysis patients, compared to most kidney transplant patients.